dkarvounaris/laravel-prestashop-webservice/README.md

 Laravel Prestashop Web Service
 ========

-Laravel 5 wrapper for Prestashop Web Service Library
+Laravel wrapper for Prestashop Web Service Library.

+Differences from original package:

+* Compatible with Laravel 8 and 9.
+* Adds curl-multi support, for concurrent and async Prestashop requests.

 Installation
 ------------